jvmahon/HubitatCustom/README.md

 # HubitatCustom
-### Known Issues 0.0.5
+### Version History and known Issues 0.0.6

-Scroll to the end to see a list of known issues!
+Scroll to the end to see a list of known issues and version history info!

 # Advanced Zwave Plus Dimmer driver  and Switch driver- Beta Releases!